 Corporation Tax: management expenses: company status - cessation of trade

-A trading company that happens to be left with income-yielding assets after the cessation of its trade does not automatically become an investment company (or ‘company with investment business’).
+A trading company that happens to be left with income-yielding assets after the cessation of its trade does not automatically become a‘company with investment business’.
 See Carpet Agencies Ltd v CIR 38TC223.
-It will only become an investment company (or ‘a company with investment business’) if there is evidence that it has a business and that that business or (for periods starting on or after 1 April 2004) part of its business will be the making of investments.
+It will only become ‘a company with investment business’ if there is evidence that it has a business and that that business or part of its business will be the making of investments.

 If you have a case where: